 Building awareness of AMU and APU and the programs we offer among potential students is critical to our ability to attract new students.
 In order to maintain and increase our revenues and profits, we must continue to attract new students in a cost-effective manner and these students must remain active in our programs.
-During 2009, we increased the amounts spent on marketing and advertising, and we anticipate this trend to continue, particularly as a result of our attempts to attract and retain students from non-military market sectors.
+In addition, because we experience declines in our student population as a result of graduation, transfers to other academic institutions, military deployments and other reasons, in order to grow we need to first attract sufficient students to replace those that have left AMU or APU.
+Beginning in 2009 and continuing into 2010, we increased the amounts spent on marketing and advertising, and we anticipate this trend to continue, particularly as a result of our attempts to attract and retain students from non-military market sectors.
 We use marketing tools such as the Internet, exhibits at conferences, and print media advertising to promote our schools and programs.
 Additionally, we rely on the general reputation of AMU and APU and referrals from current students, alumni and educational service officers in the United States Armed Forces as a source of new students.
 Some of the factors that could prevent us from successfully advertising and marketing our programs and from successfully enrolling and retaining students in our programs include:

-- the emergence of more successful competitors; - factors related to our marketing, including the costs of Internet advertising and broad-based branding campaigns; - performance problems with our online systems; - failure to maintain accreditation; - · student dissatisfaction with our services and programs; - failure to develop a message or image that resonates well within non-military sectors of the market; - · adverse publicity regarding us, our competitors or online or for-profit education generally; - · adverse developments in our relationship with military educational service officers; - · a decline in the acceptance of online education; and - a decrease in the perceived or actual economic benefits that students derive from our programs.
+- the emergence of more successful competitors; - factors related to our marketing, including the costs of Internet advertising and broad-based branding campaigns; - limits on our ability to attract and retain effective employees because of the new incentive payment rule (see "Risks Related to the Regulation of our Industry"); - performance problems with our online systems; - failure to maintain accreditation; - · student dissatisfaction with our services and programs; - failure to develop a message or image that resonates well within non-military sectors of the market; - adverse publicity regarding us, our competitors or online or for-profit education generally; - adverse developments in our relationship with military educational service officers; - a decline in the acceptance of online education; and - a decrease in the perceived or actual economic benefits that students derive from our programs.